VikramTiwari/notes/generative-ai-universe/the-race-for-real-time.md

 The experimental Reactive Coach system performed exceptionally well, providing timely, data-driven, and actionable suggestions to the driver using real-time telemetry and predictive modeling.
 Furthermore, the post-race podcast analysis—despite the hosts being highly critical of the driver—was extremely helpful in identifying specific areas for immediate driver and car-setup improvement.

 The weekend provided a clear direction, leading to the solidification of ideas and specifications for the next version of the entire system, focusing on integrating lessons learned, new map data, and addressing performance gaps.
+If you wanna learn more about it, don't forget to [connect with me on LinkedIn](https://linkedin.com/in/vikramtiwari).

 #### The Future of Edge AI